aasthas2022/PopcornPicker/README.md

 - **SharedPreferences:** To locally store user settings and preferences.
 - **TMDB API:** For fetching real-time data about movies.

-## Screenshots

-Include a few screenshots of the app here to show off its features and user interface.

 ## Contributing

 We welcome contributions to **PopcornPicker**.
 If you have suggestions or issues, please feel free to open an issue or submit a pull request.